bkc39/llm-prompts/documentation.md

 - Make sure, in particular, to have two spaces after a period.
 - The first line of a docstring should be a complete sentence
 - Include an example usage of the function or macro.
-- Do NOT include whitespace at the end of the stirng
+- Do NOT include whitespace at the end of the string
 - When documenting a procedure or macro make sure that each argument occurs once in ALL-CAPS in the documentation string